MarcoJanse/kb/Microsoft/Windows/kb-windows-winget-submit-package-to-repository.md

   - In this case, I named the branch `feat-microsoft-bicep-v_18_4`
 - Switch to the new branch and create a new folder called `manifests\m\Microsoft\Bicep\0.18.4`
 - Copy the 3 manifest files in this folder.
-- Make sure the package version is the full build number.
-For example, I had submitted packageversion `0.18.4`, but when downloading the `bicep-setup-win-x64.exe` and looking at the details of the package, the *product version* was ***`0.18.4.5664`***
 - [Optional] Modify the following:
   - `Microsoft.Bicep.installer.yaml`
     - Add a `ReleaseDate: 'yyyy-MM-dd` line with the release date of this version